 During 2003, the Agency developed a Capital Project Funding Plan that forecasts capital project needs over a five- year horizon.
 There are a few major projects that have uncertainties regarding if and when they will be funded and at what level.
-The Capital Project Funding Plan, portions of which was scheduled for revision in 2020-2021 fiscal year, has been delayed to due Covid-19 and the LNU Fire Complex work.
+The Capital Project Funding Plan, portions of which are scheduled for revision in 2022-2023 fiscal year, is helpful in budgeting capital projects.